i-am-cjc/envy/README.md

 * Searching

 TODO:
+* Yank / Delete and paste with the stack (y/d/p/P)
-* Lots of commands to implement in the source
+* Fix some of the segfaults since breaking up the files
-* Make tabs just use space, and let the flame wars begin
+* Simple syntax highlighting, based off the latter parts of the kilo tutorial